 Now that we have the perfect banana mash, here is what you need to make your banana bread.

-STEP THREE: Slowly add the dry ingredients to the wet, mixing only until combined.
-DO NOT OVERMIX.
+Third: Slowly add the dry ingredients to the wet, mixing only until combined.
+DO NOT OVER MIX.

 Mash your bananas by hand or in mixer.
 They should be easy to mix but you also don’t want to put them in a blender and liquify them.
 Closer to an applesauce consistency is what you are looking for.